datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET handles for object.md

 ## Response Status Codes
-**200** Matching items have been successfully found and returned **401** Unauthorised, authentication is missing or invalid.
+**200** Matching items have been successfully found and returned

+**401** Unauthorised, authentication is missing or invalid.
 Check that the token has not expired

+**500** Internal server error.
+Make sure that all required parameters are provided